 Mind in West Cumbria believes that anyone should be supported, through campaigning, to access locally, the best medical and social support services.

 We believe that we should be active in campaigning against the discrimination and stigma levelled at vulnerable people in their personal, social and working lives and should support local private, public and voluntary organisations in challenging stigma wherever it impacts on persons in their care.

 As a charitable organisation, we are committed to supporting volunteers in the work they do for us.

-We have worked hard to raise the profile of volunteering to develop skill and abilities in our volunteers to promote personal development.
+We have worked hard to raise the profile of volunteering to develop skills and abilities in our volunteers to promote personal development.